intermine/im-docs/docs/get-started/tutorial.rst

    {{{
   > less resources/so_term_list.txt
   }}}
  * The model is then combined with any extra classes and fields defined in the sources to integrate, those listed as `<source>` elements in `project.xml`.
-Look at an example 'additions' file for the !UniProt source:
+Look at an example 'additions' file for the UniProt source:
    {{{
   > less ../../bio/sources/uniprot/uniprot_additions.xml
   }}}